ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-Any modern games can be unscrewed onmaximum graphics settings.
-The laptop “pulls” everything without any problems.
-Interestingly, the lowest FPS was in Tom Clancy’s Ghost Recon: Wildlands and averaged 60 frames per second, dropping to 50 at some points.
+Any modern games can be easily unscrewed onmaximum graphics settings.
+The laptop &#8220;pulls&#8221; no problem.
+Interestingly, the lowest FPS was in Tom Clancy's Ghost Recon: Wildlands and averaged 60 frames per second, with a decrease to 50 in some moments.
 Perhaps something with optimization.
-Metro Exodus and Shadow of the Tomb Raider with RTX and other goodies of new video cards work fine.
-FPS does not fall below 80 frames, but on average it is kept at the level of 90-100.
-Destiny 2 and Apex Legends give out 100+ and 120+ frames per second, respectively:
+Metro Exodus and Shadow of the Tomb Raider with RTX and other goodies of the new video cards work great.
+FPS does not drop below 80 frames, but on average remains at 90-100.
+Destiny 2 and Apex Legends deliver 100+ and 120+ fps respectively:

 </ img>